Hedonism is the pursuit of pleasure as a way of life.

 Take, for instance, yours truly.

-I was brought up thinking it normal to pop-cherries, drink alcohol and smoke weed, steal stuff, and in general be a bastard at large.
+I was brought up thinking to drink alcohol and smoke weed, pick-up on chicks, steal, and in general, be a bastard (at large).

 Not by my parents, fortunately, but by the social and media outlets I consumed.